openforcefield/openff-evaluator/docs/physicalproperties.rst

     data_set.to_pandas()

-The framework implements specific data set objects for a number of open data sources, such as the ``ThermoMLDataSet`` which provides utilities for extracting the data from the `NIST ThermoML Archive <http://trc.nist.gov/ThermoML.html>`_ and converting it into the standard framework objects.
+The framework implements specific data set objects for a number of open data sources, such as the ``ThermoMLDataSet`` (see :doc:`thermomldatasets`) which provides utilities for extracting the data from the `NIST ThermoML Archive
+<http://trc.nist.gov/ThermoML.html>`_ and converting it into the standard framework objects.

 Physical Properties
 -------------------

-The ``PhysicalProperty`` object describes a measured property of substance, and is defined by a combination of a:
+The ``PhysicalProperty`` object describes a measured property of substance, and is defined by a combination of:

+* the observed value of the property.
 * ``Substance`` specifying the substance that the measurement was collected for.
 * ``ThermodynamicState`` specifying the thermodynamic conditions under which the measurement was performed

-and the measured value, as well as optionally
+as well as optionally

 * the uncertainty in the value of the property.
 * a list of ``ParameterGradient`` which defines the gradient of the property with respect to the model parameters